-With the existing establishment of 1 Officer and 20 Other Ranks, it was envisaged that the washing for the complete NZ Division could be done twice monthly.
-For the rate to be increased to four times a month the establishment would have to be increased by 10 Other Ranks.
-This increase would allow the machines to be run for two shifts a day doubling the current capacity.
-The ADOS proposal was accepted and the NZ Base Laundry Unit was disbanded on 30 September 1943,12 with NZ Mobile Laundry with a strength of 1 Officer and 36 Other ranks formed as a unit of the NZEF on 1 October 1943.
+The NZ Base Laundry Unit was disbanded on 30 September 1943, and the following day the NZ Mobile Laundry was formed as a unit of the NZEF.
 During October 1943 the NZ Division, including the NZ Mobile Laundry Unit moved secretly from Egypt to southern Italy, and on the 18th of October 1943, the NZ Mobile Bath unit was formed in Italy as a unit of the NZEF.
-13

 In November 1943 the NZ Division ADOS stated his intent to place the Mobile Bath Unit under the Officer Commanding of the Mobile Laundry Unit, allowing both units to be administered economically.